 Apprenticeships aren’t just for 16-24 year olds, there is no age limit to studying an apprenticeship.

-If you are living in England and are not already in full-time education and have the desire to learn new on the job skills then an adult apprenticeship might be the best route for you.
+If you are living in England and are not already in full-time education and have the desire to learn new on the job skills then an adult apprenticeship might be the best route for you to become an apprentice.

 For many years apprenticeships have been considered only for school leavers or young people entering the world of work, however this is a myth as apprenticeships are for all ages and since the introduction of adult apprenticeships more and more older people are opting for this route, rather than going back into full-time education.